Dentures in Turkey

 • Sometimes, flexible or metal-free materials for comfort and aesthetics

-Who Can Benefit From Partial Dentures?
+Who Can Benefit From These Appliances?

-Are partial dentures suitable for all ages?
+Are these appliances suitable for all ages?

-Can partial dentures improve oral health?
+Can this option improve oral health?

 What Types of Partial Dentures Exist?

 There are several types of partial dentures designed to suit different needs, including removable, fixed, flexible, and metal-free options.
 Each has its advantages in terms of durability, aesthetics, and comfort.
+Catch white spots and sensitivity early—before decay turns into infection or tooth loss.
+Know more about rotten teeth.

 What are removable partial dentures?

-These dentures can be taken out for cleaning and sleeping.
-They’re often made of acrylic or a metal framework and are the most commonly prescribed type due to their affordability and ease of use.
+These can be taken out for cleaning and sleeping.
+They're often made of acrylic or a metal framework and are the most commonly prescribed type due to their affordability and ease of use.

 What are fixed partial dentures?